danielSoler93/nbd_central_docs/docs/_build/compute_power/index.rst

 Backup
 -------------

-- A daily backup is done from NBDCALC01 to NAS Synology in /home and /data.
+- A daily backup is done from /shared/home-nbdcalc01/ and /shared/data-nbdcalc01/ to NAS Synology.
-- A daily backup is done from NBDDATA01 to NAS Synology in /data
+- A daily backup is done /shared/data-nbddata01/ to NAS Synology
 - The backup is automatically done at 00:00 sending a daily report to support

 The backup keeps: